GeorgiGeorgiev0320/crypto-sim/README.md

 - Open the backend/ folder in IntelliJ IDEA or any Java-supported IDE of your choice.

 - Run the application (ensure dependencies are installed).

-Note: When the backend is first started, not all cryptocurrencies may show immediately.
+-Note: When the backend is first started, not all cryptocurrencies may show immediately.
 The real-time data from the Kraken WebSocket API will start loading gradually.
 Some cryptos may take a moment to appear as they are fetched.

 ### 4. Test the Application